 4 Black Women We Forgot Helped Shape American History

-To commemorate Black History Month we are celebrating the lives of four amazing African-American women whose names may be little known, but their actions are embedded in the fabric of American history.
+These four amazing African-American women whose names may be little known, but their actions are embedded in the fabric of American history.

 Hamilton was born February 10, 1907, and was the first African-American woman to hold a public office in the Deep South.
 She was elected to the Georgia General Assembly in 1966.
 She served her district in Atlanta for 18 years and was known as "the most effective woman legislator the state has ever had."
 Hamilton was later credited for helping Andrew Young become the first black to represent Atlanta's Fifth District in Congress in 1972.